jhekasoft/sum11-bot/README.md

-# vidpovid-bot
+# sum11-bot

-Bot for Telegram (https://t.me/VidpovidBot) with OpenAI.
+Bot for Telegram (https://t.me/sum11_bot) with Ukrainian dictionary.
+Using site sum.in.ua.

 ## Run